acts-project/acts/docs/howto/run_ckf_tracking.rst

 Generate a simulation dataset
 -----------------------------

-Generate a simulation dataset with ttbar process with an average of 200 additional pile-up interactions based on the generic example detector in a 2T magnetic field:
+Generate a simulation dataset with ttbar process with an average of 200 additional pile-up interactions based on the generic example detector in a 2T magnetic field supposing the pre-generated ttbar events with an average pileup at 200 is under ``data/gen/ttbar_mu200``:

 .. code-block:: console

   $ <build>/bin/ActsSimFatrasGeneric \
-       --evg-input-type=pythia8 \
-       --evg-hard-process Top:qqbar2ttbar=on \
-       --evg-pileup=200 \
+       --input-dir=data/gen/ttbar_mu200 \
        --select-pt-gev '0.1:' \
        --select-eta '-2.5:2.5' \
        --fatras-pmin-gev 0.1 \
        --remove-neutral 1 \
        --bf-value=0 0 2 \
-       --output-dir=sim_ttbar_pu200 \
+       --output-dir=data/sim_generic/ttbar_mu200 \
        --output-csv=1 \
-       --events=10
+       --digi-geometric-3d

 Setting the output to CSV is necessary since the CKF tracking only reads CSV files at the moment.